 Professor of Electrical Engineering, Law, Public Policy, and Management

-John Villasenor is a professor of electrical engineering, public policy and management at UCLA and a nonresident senior fellow at the Brookings Institution.
-He is also National Fellow at the Hoover Institution at Stanford University, a member of the World Economic Forum's Global Agenda Council on Cybersecurity, a member of the Council on Foreign Relations, and an affiliate at the Center for International Security and Cooperation (CISAC) at Stanford.
-His work addresses the intersection of technology, policy, law and business.
-He has published in The Atlantic, Billboard, The Chronicle of Higher Education, Fast Company, Forbes, The Huffington Post, The Los Angeles Times, Scientific American, Slate, The Washington Post and many academic journals.
-He also has provided congressional testimony on multiple occasions on topics including drones, digital privacy and intellectual property.
+John Villasenor is a professor of electrical engineering, law, public policy, and management at UCLA and a nonresident senior fellow at the Brookings Institution.
+He is also a member of the Council on Foreign Relations and an affiliate at the Center for International Security and Cooperation (CISAC) at Stanford.

+Professor Villasenor’s work addresses the intersection of technology, policy, law and business, with a focus on topics including digital communications, artificial intelligence, cybersecurity, and privacy.
+He has published in the Atlantic, Billboard, the Chronicle of Higher Education, Fast Company, Forbes, the Los Angeles Times, the New York Times, Scientific American, Slate, the Washington Post and many academic journals.
+He has also provided congressional testimony on multiple occasions.
 Prior to joining the faculty at UCLA, Professor Villasenor was with the NASA Jet Propulsion Laboratory, where he developed methods of imaging the earth from space.
 He holds a B.S. degree from the University of Virginia, and an M.S. and Ph.D. from Stanford University.